oampo/thinkful-projects/node/apis/apis.md

 Once you've demonstrated the MVP, extend it by adding operations to let you manage the inventory.

-## Milestones

-### Milestone 1: Make a Catalog

-* Define a JSON format for your book catalog.

-* Create some test data.
-(This project is concentrating on APIs, so it's okay to just store your test data in a literal object, but if you are comfortable with MongoDB, you might instead set up a MongoDB collection.)

-* Define your API for both listing and searching, and document it by identifying the CRUD operations and the HTTP verbs that match those operations for your APIs.
-(Note that so far we *haven't* specified anything except READ operations.)

-### Milestone 2: Implement your MVP

-* Create a new node.js project including Express and (optionally) Mongoose.

-* Implement each of the URI routes defined for your MVP.

-* Test your API using Postman, _curl_ or _httpie_.

-### Milestone 3: Update the Catalog

-Now that you have your MVP, you would like to be able to add the following operations: add a book, update the number of copies in stock, delete a book, and change the price.

-* Update your API documentation for each of the new operations.

-* Modify your implementation to support each new operation.

-### Milestone 4: Sell a Book

-* Add operations to sell a book

-* Sell a book.

 ## Resources

 To complete this project, you'll want to be familiar with the following concepts and resources: